cbisiere/tiny-prolog2/README.md

 Unsurprisingly, this possibility had to be reversed in a later version, called Prolog II+, to allows for arithmetic expressions.
 For instance, `x1-y2` is a valid name for a _single_ variable in Prolog II, which would create ambiguities if arithmetic expressions were to be allowed.

-During my graduation year, in 1988, I believe I did all my Prolog programming homework using workstations that were available in a lab at the Groupe d'Intelligence Artificielle (G.I.A.), the research group that ran the graduation program.
+During my graduation year, in 1988, I believe I did all my Prolog programming homework using workstations that were available in a lab at the Groupe de recherche en Intelligence Artificielle, the research group that ran the graduation program.
 Some SunOS workstations, maybe.

 To be able to run the Prolog programs I wrote during the academic year, the Tiny Prolog interpreter must fully support the Prolog II syntax.